Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Introduction

-In addition to the practical applications, QOGs have been recognized for their fundamental significance providing a platform for exploring general relativity within a quantum framework~\cite{Frauendiener2018, Benedetto2019, Toros2020, Kish2022} and serving as experimental testbeds for quantum gravitational theories~\cite{Marletto2021, Barzel2022}.
-They also offer a tool to control the entanglement degree of quantum states.
-In particular, it was theoretically predicted in Ref.~\cite{Wang2006} that the HOM antibunching effect representing the type of interference on a beamsplitter in which the two-photon coincidence probability exceeds $50\%$ takes place only for entangled bosonic states.
-So, this effect could be utilized as a means for assessing entanglement in photon pairs that complement traditional Bell inequality tests.

-In experiments~\cite{Fedrizzi2009,Restuccia2019,Toros2022,Cromb2023} the QOGs based on a combination of Sagnac and HOM interferometers were used to investigate how quantum entanglement influences HOM interference of biphoton states in non-inertial frames.
-Notably, the experimental study~\cite{Cromb2023} demonstrated that spatial rotations of a QOG can induce transitions in two-photon coincidence statistics between HOM bunching and antibunching.
-Since HOM antibunching occurs only in entangled states, it was concluded that spatial rotations could influence the entanglement properties of quantum states.
+Applications of the HOM interference in quantum metrology are often based on the experimental observation of the resonance-like dip in the two-photon coincidence statistics called the HOM dip, whose minimum, where the coincidences are completely suppressed, corresponds to the limiting case of the perfect HOM bunching.
+The opposite regime of the two-photon interference at a beamsplitter~---~the so-called HOM antibunching~---~occurs when the coincidence probability exceeds 50\%.
+This regime has also been shown to offer promising sensing capabilities.
+It was theoretically predicted~\cite{Wang2006} that the HOM antibunching takes place only for entangled bosonic states, suggesting its potential use as a means for assessing entanglement of photon pairs~\cite{Silberhorn2008,Fedrizzi2009,Silberhorn2013,Barbieri:scirep:2017}.
+For quantum optical gyroscopes (QOGs) based on various combinations of the Sagnac and the HOM interferometers, this idea was subsequently explored experimentally in Refs.~\cite{Restuccia2019,Toros2022,Cromb2023} to study how quantum entanglement affects the HOM interference of biphoton states in non-inertial frames.
+In the experiment reported in Ref.~\cite{Cromb2023}, it was demonstrated that spatial rotations of a QOG can induce transitions in the two-photon coincidence statistics between the HOM bunching and antibunching.
+Since the HOM antibunching occurs only if the states are entangled, it was concluded that spatial rotations could influence the entanglement properties of quantum states.

-In this paper, we adapt a systematic approach and theoretically examine both the HOM antibunching effect and the entanglement degree of spectrally entangled biphoton states.
-Our purpose is twofold: (1) to understand the key spectral properties underlying correlations between the HOM antibunching and the degree of entanglement, and (2) to reveal the precise manner in which these properties and correlations can be utilized for either entanglement control or interferometric measurements.
+In this paper, we adapt a systematic approach and theoretically examine both the HOM antibunching effect and the entanglement degree of certain spectrally entangled biphoton states generated via spontaneous parametric down-conversion (SPDC).
+Our purpose is twofold: (1) to understand the key spectral properties underlying the correlations between the HOM antibunching and the degree of entanglement, and (2) to reveal the precise manner in which these properties and correlations can be utilized for either entanglement control or interferometric measurements.